Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation: Abstract

 \section{Abstract}

-Fine-tuning Vision-Language Models (VLMs) is a common strategy to improve performance following an ad-hoc data collection and annotation of real-world scenes.
-However, this process is often prone to biases, errors, and distribution imbalance, resulting in overfitting and imbalanced performance.
-Although a few studies have tried to address this problem by generating synthetic data, they lacked control over distribution bias and annotation quality.
-To address these challenges, we redesign the fine-tuning process in two ways.
-First, we control the generation of data and its annotations, ensuring it is free from bias, distribution imbalance, and annotation errors.
-We automatically construct the dataset by comprehensively sampling objects' attributes, including color, shape, size, and position within the scene.
-Secondly, using this annotated dataset, we fine-tune state-of-the-art VLMs and assess performance transferability to real-world data on the absolute position task.
-We conduct exhaustive evaluations on both synthetic and real-world benchmarks.
-Our experiments reveal two key findings: 1) fine-tuning on balanced synthetic data yields uniform performance across the visual scene and mitigates common biases; and 2) fine-tuning on synthetic stimuli significantly improves performance on real-world data (COCO), outperforming models fine-tuned in the matched setting.\footnote{We release all materials: link removed for double-blind review process}
+Performance gains of Vision Language Models (VLMs) obtained by fine-tuning are generally based on ad hoc data collection and annotation of real-world scenes.
+Despite the improvements, this process is often prone to biases, errors, and distribution imbalance, resulting in overfitting and imbalanced performance.
+Although a few studies have explored synthetic data generation, they typically lack control over data distribution and annotation quality.
+In this work, we re-evaluate the potential of model fine-tuning by exploring a fully controlled data generation and annotation pipeline, obtaining bias-free data with balanced distribution and clean annotations.
+Using the spatial reasoning task of identifying the absolute position of an object as a use case, we fine-tune state-of-the-art VLMs and conduct exhaustive evaluations on both synthetic and real-world benchmarks, including transferability to real-world scenes.
+Our experiments reveal two key findings: 1) fine-tuning on balanced data yields uniform performance across the visual scene and mitigates common biases with as few as 130 samples; and 2) fine-tuning on synthetic stimuli improves performance by 13\% on real-world data (COCO), outperforming models fine-tuned on the full COCO train set.\footnote{We release all materials: link removed for double-blind review process}